ccieblogger/netraven/tests/README.md

 The async tests require:
 - asyncpg: For PostgreSQL async database operations
-- aiosqlite: For SQLite async database operations

-These dependencies are already included in the requirements.txt file and are installed in the Docker containers.
+This dependency is already included in the requirements.txt file and is installed in the Docker containers.

 ## Known Issues

 1. **SQLAlchemy NullPool Issue**: There was a known issue with SQLAlchemy's NullPool in the project's conftest.py file, which has been fixed by using a different connection pooling strategy.
 The fix is now integrated directly into the main conftest.py file.

+2. **Event Loop Scoping**: A session-scoped event_loop fixture has been added to conftest.py to fix scope mismatch issues with pytest-asyncio when using session-scoped fixtures.

+3. **Database Configuration**: Tests must use PostgreSQL to properly support all data types used in the application models (including JSONB).
+Ensure that:
+   - The test environment has access to a properly configured PostgreSQL instance
+   - The test database connection string points to PostgreSQL
+   - Test fixtures properly initialize and clean up PostgreSQL test data

 ## Adding New Tests